zizisoft/gitlock/architecture.md

 When SHA-256 Becomes Weak
 =========================

 SHA-256 is very strong.
-It can last several decades.
+It can last several decades. -- BitCoin inventor Satoshi Nakamoto

 But when the day comes, we can replace it with a new hash algorithm.

 For example we replace it with a new hash algorithm `sha3-256`.
 We delete the old tags, then a new chain begins with the first tag containing the old info.
 It will be: